mkung6/williams-sonoma/README.md

 ## Notes:

 I tried using vanilla Javascript for the entire app, instead of using frameworks or libraries like React.
-This way I can focus on quickly building up the proof of concept.
+This way I can focus on quickly building up the proof of concept and satisfy the requirement of using vanilla JS.
 As such, I stored the product info and assigned it to a variable, which mimics a real app after data has been fetched from a database.
 I also didn't use any ES6 and as such don't have access to find() or filter() methods, therefore I created my own findProduct() function, for example.

 I implemented my solution to use localStorage, storing the product ID as the key and a count of how many of that product is being stored--similar to a shopping cart.
 I used the product ID, instead of storing the entire product object data, keeping in mind scalability but also the fact that product data might change over time (price, reviews, etc).